petervnv/roundcube_openpgp/README.md

 Installation
 ------------
 1. Copy plugin to 'plugins' folder
-2. Add 'rc_openpgpjs' to the $config['plugins'] array in your Roundcube config (config/config.inc.php)
+2. Add 'roundcube_openpgp' to the $config['plugins'] array in your Roundcube config (config/config.inc.php)

 Key storage
 -----------